 - Want to learn from persecuted Christians first hand?
-World Missions, in partnership with CRCNA's Office of Social Justice and Faith Formation Ministries are sponsoring an 11- day trip to the Holy Land to explore biblical sites and meet the people who are ministering, living, and struggling in this part of the world today.
+Resonate Global Mission, in partnership with CRCNA's Office of Social Justice and Faith Formation Ministries are sponsoring an 11- day trip to the Holy Land to explore biblical sites and meet the people who are ministering, living, and struggling in this part of the world today.
 Click here for more information!

 Remember the persecuted church in worship

 - Participate in the International Day of Prayer for the Persecuted Church (IDOP)!
 It’s typically observed on the second Sunday in November.
 This year, some communities will be commemorating the day on November 6 and some on November 13.
 Visit our IDOP webpage for worship resources!

 - Want to hear from those working in the field?
 Read these stories from some of the CRCNA’s ministries.

 - How has your church been engaging the issue of religious persecution?
 We want to know!
 Send your stories to firstname.lastname@example.org.

 - Need some help framing your worship service or study group?
 We’ve got you covered.
 Our worship resources provide you with scripture references, reading and prayer ideas, and suggested songs!

 - Click here for worship resources about interfaith understanding and peace.

 Evangelicals for Peace (EfP) is a group of organizations that represent diverse range of evangelical approaches to force and non-violence.
 For the EfP, peace is framed through the Hebrew word, Shalom, implying wholeness and full human flourishing.
 They seek to advance solutions to violent conflict, encourage foreign and security policies that advance justice and peace, and work for the reconciliation of global enemies.